 Rama – Ocimum sanctum is the short, annual, heavily flowered plant that was originally introduced to the U.S. as Holy Basil.
 It is the most common type found in cultivation in the U.S.

-Tulsi comes in a number of forms, but the most common tend to be capsules or teas.
-Holy Basil has a mild, pleasant taste that does not need flavoring or masking, although it combines well with other natural floral flavors such as rose or chamomile, which act synergistically with the Tulsi’s stress-relieving effects.
+Holy Basil comes in a number of forms, but the most common tend to be capsules or teas.
+It has a mild, pleasant taste that does not need flavoring or masking, although it combines well with other natural floral flavors such as rose or chamomile, which act synergistically with the Tulsi’s stress-relieving effects.
 The fresh plant can be eaten directly without any preparation and is an exotic, tasty, and nutritious addition to salads or cooked dishes.

 As with any new herb, it’s best to start slowly and work up to higher doses until you understand how your body reacts.